emmahyde/lucretia-bott/README.md

 1. Install local dependencies by running `npm install` from the root directory of your cloned repo

-1. Start up a redis instance by running `redis-server`
+1. Start up a redis instance by running `redis-server` (make sure you have redis installed, which you can do by running `brew install redis`)

 1. When you're prepared, you may type `node .` into your bash console at the root directory in order to launch the app in non-detatched local-dev mode.
 Congrats, your bot should now be online!
 You may debug and test with effervescence and beauty.